Nao Kodaira looks ahead to 500 after missing out on gold in 1,000 | The Japan Times

-GANGNEUNG, SOUTH KOREA – Japanese ace Nao Kodaira insists her silver-medal winning performance in the women’s 1,000 meters on Wednesday night has put her in good stead for her next crack at a gold medal in her favored 500-meter sprint at the Pyeongchang Olympics.
+GANGNEUNG, SOUTH KOREA – Nao Kodaira insists her silver medal-winning performance in the women’s 1,000 meters on Wednesday night has put her in good stead for her next crack at a gold medal in her favored 500-meter sprint at the Pyeongchang Olympics.

 Kodaira was widely expected to win the 1,000 gold on the back of three wins on the World Cup circuit this season, including a world record-breaking victory in Salt Lake City in December.